robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-This is the Alt + Shift + Q menu.
+This is the <kbd>Alt + Shift + Q</kbd> menu.
 By default It contains short-cuts to various views.
 Use the up/down keys to go through the options or press the final key in the key combinations listed.
 </P>

 <div class="separator" style="clear: both; text-align: center;">